ymolists/website/src/routes/docs/self-hosted/latest/configuration/nodes.md

 ---
-section: self-hosted/latest/self-hosted
+section: self-hosted/latest
-title: Kubernetes Nodes
+title: Configure the Kubernetes nodes in your Gitpod Self-Hosted installation
 ---

 <script context="module">
   export const prerender = true;
 </script>

-# Kubernetes Nodes
+# Configure the Kubernetes nodes in your Gitpod Self-Hosted installation

 Configure the nodes (computers or virtual machines) that Kubernetes runs Gitpod's workspace pods on.